 - 1. As a student at Oxford University you will be a member of both the University and of one of its colleges, societies or permanent private halls.
 For convenience this document refers to permanent private halls, societies and colleges as "colleges". - 2.
 You will have two separate contracts: one with the University and one with your college. - 3.
 The purpose of these Terms and Conditions is to set out the contractual basis for your relationship with the University, and to draw your attention to key terms. - 4.
 Your contract with the University is made up of: - a.
 The documents provided with these Terms and Conditions.
-These include: - i. these Terms and Conditions; - ii. the Student Handbook; - iii. the Course Information Sheet; - iv. the offer letter from your department (for graduate students) or college (for students studying for the Certificate in Theological Studies, Diploma in Theological Studies or BTh); and - b.
-The University's Statutes and Regulations, and rules and policies made under them (see paragraphs 13 to 16 below). - 5.
+These include: - i. these Terms and Conditions; - ii. the Student Handbook; - iii. the Course Information Sheet; - iv. the offer letter from your department (for graduates); and - b.
+The University's Statutes and Regulations, and rules and policies made under them (see paragraph 14 below). - 5.
 Graduates receive their offer of a place at the University as an offer letter from their department.
-Undergraduates studying for the Certificate in Theological Studies, Diploma in Theological Studies or BTh receive their offer from the University through their college offer letter.
+Undergraduates receive their offer through UCAS.
 In either case this is the University's formal offer of a place (the "Offer").
 This is distinct from any college offer letter. - 6.
-You will enter into your contract with the University when you accept your Offer.
+For Graduates, you will enter into your contract with the University when you accept your Offer. - 7.
+For Undergraduates, you will enter into your contract with the University either: - a. when you accept your Offer as your "Firm Choice"; or - b. if you accept your Offer as your "Insurance Choice", when your "Insurance Choice" automatically becomes your "Firm Choice" (ie because you do not get the required grades for your original "Firm Choice").